 While tests for STDs can be performed as part of a well-woman visit, they are not typically included unless specifically requested by the patient.
 In order to be tested for STDs, the patient will need to provide a blood or urine sample (or both), which is not usually a part of a well-woman visit.

-However, if you are exhibiting symptoms that your doctor is able to identify, it’s likely that your doctor will recommend STD testing.
+If you are exhibiting symptoms, it’s likely that your doctor will recommend STD testing.
 However, it’s important to note that most STDs are asymptomatic, and even when symptoms are present, they might not be discernible to you or your doctor.